rekirky/SankeySnip/README.md

 # Google Apps Script Project: SankeySnip
+This was forked from https://github.com/brucemcpherson/SankeySnip Allowances provided by creator as outlined below.
+JK 30/01/2020

 This repo (SankeySnip) was automatically created on 06 June 2015 09:15:27 BST by GasGit for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)